 My Very Best Packing Tips – Packing 101: How to Stay Organized on a Multi-City Trip by Using Packing Cubes, Containers, Organizers, Packing Accessories and Packing Hacks.
 My Best Packing Tips to Stay Super Organized on Your Travels!

 Disclosure: This Where to Stay in Florence Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page..
 Also note that although we paid for most of the products listed in this post on our own, the Zero Grid packing cubes and the electronics organizer mentioned were provided free of charge from the company, in exchange for a review.

 Over the past decade-and-a-half, my travel style (and therefore my packing style) has gone through an evolution: from a 6-month study abroad in the late 90s, to my first backpacking trip around SE Asia in 2000, to the style of travel we do today, which mixes tourism, business travel, slow travel, and occasionally moving from place to place at breakneck speed.